 Join us and say hello to Florin, our moderator!

 Well, it looks like another year is finishing and a new one is starting.
-2018 was without a doubt a busy year personally and although Retro Freak Reviews has grown in both quality and views, I confess I didn’t post as much reviews as in 2017.
+2018 was without a doubt a busy year personally and although Retro Freak Reviews has grown in both quality and views, I confess I didn’t post as many reviews as in 2017.
 But I still think the reviews I posted this year were without a doubt better.

-For those who had the privilege to experience videogames during the 80s and 90s (like yours truly), you probably noticed that the period between the late 80s and early 90s was probably the most prolific in terms of novelties.
-Basically, developers back then (but especially during that specific period) threw every idea they had at the wall to see what stuck and what not.
-In other words, developers and companies weren’t afraid to experiment with new ideas and concepts, and creativity was the most valuable asset when creating new games.
+Basically, developers back then threw every idea they had at the wall to see what stuck and what not.
+In other words, they weren’t afraid to experiment with new ideas and concepts, and creativity was the most valuable asset when creating new games.
 And sometimes, they came up with some interesting games like the one we’re about to review.
 I’m talking about Manhunter: New York.